styro2000/RasPreenFM2/README.md

 - the the MIDIClock synced StepLFOs can be restarted with a Note BPM Parameter of the StepLFO has new the entrys "RC/4","RC/2","RC","RC*2","RC*4" for RetriggerClock MidiClock synchronization values

+- Performance Controllers are restored when an other timbre is loaded

 known Bugz: